gvwilson/sensibleadventures/coriandel/coriandel.md

 watched down below for guardsmen.

 I rapped my knuckles on the shutter.
 "Ssss..."
 I hissed.
 "Sehdie!"
-I heard her stir beyond.
+I heard her stir.
 "Sehdie!
 It's me, Vurt!"
 Which was a foolish thing to say.
-Who else would it be in the middle of the night, hanging by one hand from a roof beam outside her bedroom window?
+Who else would it be in the middle of the night, hanging one-handed from a roof beam outside her window?

-"Vurt?" she whispered through the window.
+"Vurt?" she whispered.
 She undid the catch and pulled the shutter open.
 Moonlight trickled down her hair like honey and splashed off the blossom-orange silk robe she had pulled tight around her.
 "Vurt, what are you doing here?
 They'll take your fingers if they catch you!"

 "Where were you?"
-I whispered through the window grille.
+I whispered through the grille.
 "I looked everywhere for you."

 "I was here.
 I...
 I couldn't bear to watch.
 I was afraid you would...
-I was burning rosemary and cinnamon for Luck."
+I was burning rosemary and cinnamon for luck."

 "What?"
 Why had she been afraid?
 What did she have to be afraid of?
 The oddsters had given the Ruudian three to two odds against me.
-He was four years my senior, light on his feet for all his muscle, and had been blooded in real fights against bandits near the Herd of Trees.
+He was four years my senior, light on his feet for all his muscle, and had been blooded in real fights against bandits in the Herd of Trees.
 Sehdie knew all of that.
 Ishad knew it too.
 When I told him I had put my name up for the challenge he said, "Good.
 It'll do you good to lose one."
-But then I won.
+But I won.
 He yelled at me for the chances I took, but I won.

 "How did you do?"
 Sehdie asked.

 I pulled the silver chain I had won out from under my shirt with my free hand.
 "By decision," I admitted, turning it over so that it sparkled in the moonlight.
 "But it was unanimous."

 "Oh, Vurt, that's wonderful!"
 She glanced over her shoulder fearfully.
 "But you must go.
 You must!
 My father sleeps lightly these days.
 If he discovers you...
 Go, please."

 "When can I see you?"